Get Schooled in Your Classroom With the SWA

 • Pencil or colored pencils

-7th Grade - Industry and Nature Coexist
+Industry and Nature Coexist

 Your students will become wildlife detectives as we search for evidence of animals on a virtual scavenger hunt through the SWA’s Butterfly Loop Trail.
-You will discover why the SWA Greenway Trail System was created, how we responsibly manage the county’s solid waste and participate in an interactive activity about bird beak adaptations.
+You'll discover why the SWA Greenway Trail System was created, how we responsibly manage the county’s solid waste and participate in an interactive activity about bird beak adaptations.

 SC.7.L.17.1, SC.7.L.17.2, SC.7.L.17.3, SC.7.E.6.6

-• Various utensils found around the home (*optional – details provided at booking)
+• Various utensils found around the home (*optional, details provided at booking)

 Discover how the SWA uses garbage as a renewable resource to create energy.
 In this lesson, your students will learn how electricity is created through a burning process and about the air pollution control systems that make Renewable Energy Facility 2 the cleanest, greenest waste-to-energy facility in North America!
 Students will also investigate the difference between physical and chemical changes in an interactive activity.

 • 3 cups filled 1/3 with white vinegar

 • 1 teaspoon each of salt, sugar and baking soda